-MICT is itself one of the largest year-round employers on the islands and we will continue to invest in our own services.
+MICT is itself one of the largest yearround employers on the islands and we will continue to invest in our own services.

-Continued development of shore and pontoon facilities at Ulva Ferry is providing direct access to services on the west side of the island, providing an alternative economic hub to Tobermory.
+Continued development of shore and pontoon facilities at Ulva Ferry is providing direct access to services on the west side of the island, creating a new community and economic hub.

-Ulva Ferry Community Transport service offers sustainable transport to and from the area via a diesel-electric hybrid minibus and fully electric car.
-A scheduled service is offered to tie in with public transport services.
+Ulva Ferry Community Transport service offers sustainable transport to and from the area via two allelectric minibuses both of which are wheelchair accessible.
+Scheduled services tie in with public transport services.
 The service enables people with no or limited private transport options a way of supporting local businesses.